 April 2014.
 "I've been in Thailand a year.
 WOW, that went quick."
 An overwhelming sense of accomplishment is gladly welcomed after you finish something after a long period of time.
 If you enjoyed that something, it's combined with a great sense of sadness too.
 I'm not going to continue this with the monsoon of clichés … Continue reading Teaching in Thailand: Part 3 – Reflection, one year on.

 Being born and raised in Wales, different languages have always been present in my day to day life.
-That sounds a lot more exotic than it actually is; everyone in Wales is required to study Welsh until he/she finishes school, so basically, I always had that in addition to the standard French and German lessons … Continue reading Learning Korean (Hangul)
+That sounds a lot more exotic than it actually is!
+Everyone in Wales is required to learn Welsh until he/she finishes school, so basically, I always had to study that in addition to the standard French and … Continue reading Learning Korean (Hangul)